 3 week classes are designed to learn the basic properties of glass fusing and slumping for the beginner.
 Supplies

 are supplied for days 1 and 2 of class.
 On day 3, students will be ready to purchase glass from Britt David.
-The three day

 The Metals and Jewelry class teaches techniques of Fabrication.
 Fabrication includes how to saw and polish metal, cold

 connect, form by chasing, connect by soldering, set a stone in a bezel, and make findings.
 Students will eventually produce a